 Curtis was on hand for the ball’s recent unveiling at One Times Square, the former home of the New York Times.
 The building that once hosted two dozen floors of writers and editors now serves simply as a pedestal for the Times Square ball.
 With the exception of a Walgreen’s pharmacy on the three ground floors and countless billboards on the outside, the ball and its operators are the building’s sole tenants.

 The ball lives permanently on a pole rising up from the south side of the roof, some 760 feet above the ground.
-At that height, it's built to withstand the elements.
+At that height, it’s built to withstand the elements.
 Curtis explained how Waterford brings in a team of engineers to help design the crystal pieces, that are then cut on a diamond-edged wheel.
-This year's "Imagination" batch will be gradually replaced as 288 new pieces are designed, cut and installed every year for the next ten years.
+This year’s “Fortitude” batch were gradually replaced as 288 new pieces are designed, cut and installed.
 Most of the 288 pieces that are removed will go to charity.

 From start to finish, it takes a year to get these crystals ready for showtime, the 61 seconds it takes for the ball to drop.
 (For those counting, that’s 529 LEDs per second.)